alexa-coding/holbertonschool-low_level_programming/0x00-hello_world/README.md

 * 5-printf.c -> C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
 * 6-size.c -> Prints the size of various types on the computer it is compiled and run on.
 * 100-intel -> Generates the assembly code (Intel syntax) of a C code and save it in an output file.
+* 101-quote.c -> Prints string without using printf or puts.